google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 via `glslangValidator` before sending the shader to the `vulkan-worker-android` app running on the Android device.

-Download the latest `vulkan-worker-android-debug.apk` from the [releases page](glsl-fuzz-releases.md) and install it on your Android device.
+Download the latest `vulkan-worker-android-debug.apk` file from the [releases page](glsl-fuzz-releases.md) and install it on your Android device.
-You can download the .apk file from your device directly (e.g. using the Chrome app) and open the .apk file to install it.
+You can download the .apk file from your device directly (e.g. using the Chrome app) and open the .apk file to install it, or you can install it using `adb`.

 > You may need to allow installation of apps from unknown sources.
 See the TODO Android notes section of the developer documentation for various settings that you may need to change on your Android device, and for other ways of installing the app.